buildwithcycy/digital-twin/README.md

 ## :smirk:Ok but...what is a digital twin  ?

 A digital twin is a virtual representation of a product, which can be used for the conception, the testing, the surveillance, the optimization, and the maintenance of a product.
-It is a concept that combines the internet of objects, machine learning, and to say the least...art.
+It is a concept that combines the internet of objects and machine learning.

 A digital twin requires three parts:
  * The physical product in a real environment,
  * Its digital twin in a virtual environment,
  * The data which connects them both

 A digital twin is an essential part for a smart city.
-In this bid, we created a digital replica of the city of Chicago.
+In this bid, we are working on creating a digital replica of the city of Chicago.
 In the digital replica, we display data from sensors placed across the beach.
-This can be used for urban planning, simulate natural catastrophes and prepare for them.
+This can be used for urban planning, simulate natural catastrophes, and prepare for them.
 ![63rd Street sensor close-up view](unity-implementation/demo/63rdstreet-sensor-closeup.gif)
 ## :trollface: Gimme the magic formula behind this